Fixing The Dreaded ‘Internal Server Error’ in WordPress (Step by Step)

 .htaccess file — only if you do both.

-Because of the vagueness of the 500 internal server error message, resolving it can be difficult, but by following the steps above you should be able to figure out what’s going on.
+Because of the vagueness of the internal server error message, resolving it can be difficult, but, by following the steps above, you should be able to eventually figure out what’s going wrong.

 If you still can’t solve the problem, contact your host.
 Link to this article and let them know you’ve tried these steps, as they’ll appreciate the effort and will be able to locate the issue a lot faster!